lmirzaei/spring-ecommerce-tutorial/README.md

 We'll have two sellers in our MySQL database with full names "Judy Adams" and "Michael Martin".

-For creating categories in MySQL database, add the following code:
+For creating categories in the MySQL database, add the following code:

 ```Java
 CategoryEntity artCategory = new CategoryEntity("Art");